UK's "It's a cracker" comic Frank Carson dies at 85

-LONDON British comedian Frank Carson, best known for the oft-repeated catchphrases "It's the way I tell 'em" and "It's a cracker" as well as his irreverent style of humor, has died aged 85.
+LONDON Feb 23 British comedian Frank Carson, best known for the oft-repeated catchphrases "It's the way I tell 'em" and "It's a cracker" as well as his irreverent style of humour, has died aged 85.

 The Belfast-born performer spent several years serving with the British army in the Middle East before showbusiness.